benpaymaster/python-log-analyzer/README.md

 - **Anomaly Detection:** Use `--detect-anomalies` to flag and display latency/error rate spikes in the CLI output.
 - **Unit Tests:** Ensures reliability with `python3 -m unittest log_analyzer/tests.py` and runs automatically after each analysis.
 - **Regex-Based Parsing:** Use `--log-regex` to supply a custom regex for log entry parsing.
 Supports named groups: `timestamp`, `service`, `event_type`, `latency`.
 Falls back to delimiter-based parsing if not provided.
+- **Parallel Processing:** Use `--parallel` to enable multiprocessing for large log files.
+This speeds up log parsing and analysis, especially for big datasets.